 Do you eat kale?
 If you say “what’s kale?”, you are not alone.
 I’ve never heard of it growing up in Japan, and even after I moved to the States.
 I never actually ate kale until 2 years ago.
 I saw many kale recipes on food blogs and one day I gave it a try and I really liked it.
-I’ve made kale chips and Kale Soup before and this time I made this delicious Kale Salad with Mango.
+I’ve made kale chips and Kale Soup before and this time I made this delicious Mango Kale Salad.

 My mom used to tell me vegetables with deep color have a higher concentration of nutrients and I have always been pretty good about eating my veggies.
 Now that I’m mom, I try my best to feed my family nutritious food and serve them all kinds of veggies.